 - Shop sustainable to consider product lifecycle: production, use, and disposal.

 - Save your fireplace or wood stove for special occasions (see Cleaner Fireplace Burning for tips).
-Install and use a gas log if you can.

 - Reduce, Reuse, and Recycle.